Available now! The Time Eater Mystery/Adventure Novel for Young Teens

 “F,” Steve said.
 Warning making his voice rattle.

-“It’s cool,” I said, a tremor in the map.
+“It’s cool,” I said.
+A tremor in the paper map.

 I shoved it and the pen at her.
 Forcing the movement.
 A thrust, before I went paralyzed from the tension.
 Breaths came like stop-and-go traffic.
 Lurching.
 Irregular.